-All teachers at Great Park Academy are accountable for the progress of pupils with SEN. Provision for students with SEN is managed by the SENCO and the Learning Support Lead.
+All teachers at Great Park Academy are accountable for the progress of pupils with SEN. Provision for students with SEN is managed by the SENCO.
 At Great Park Academy, all teachers are able to teach pupils with SEN. In addition: